Wotcnt/Polyrifringence-Engine/README.md

 Hosted by OpenAI 🌐 Custom-GPT created with ChatGPT

-👉 **Use it for FREE without an account or Sign-up to Utilise a free account to keep your chats** ☜
+👉 **Use it for FREE without an account or Sign-up to Utilise a free account to keep your chats** 🆗

-**Using it without an account, you may lose your chat history and your work/progress**
+ ⚠️**Using it without an account, you may lose your chat history and your work/progress**⚠️

 **An Active ChatGPT membership will enrich your overall experience, Free Tier is Great - Plus is Recommended for Deepdives**

 [![Run via GPT](https://img.shields.io/badge/Open_in-ChatGPT_(Custom_Model)-blue?style=flat-square&logo=openai&logoColor=silver)](https://chatgpt.com/g/g-690ba54cdd648191819f793fe7a62988-polyrifringence-engine-expert)

-⛑️ **Purpose:**
+🤖 **Purpose:**
 An embedded assistant Specialised in the Polyrifringence Engine to help better understand through your queries.

 `A doorway for those who see the handle.
 The floor, never the ceiling`

-It helps users:
+It helps ⛑️users:

 `setup their own clone`
 `expand their own understanding on the available knowledge base`